sandip2224/My-README.md-Template/README.md

 - ***It's a template repository, so essentially you can just generate a README.md for your repository without problems.*** ✅
 - ***You shouldn't repeat the process of building a README.md again and again from scratch because you're awesome.*** 🖖

-**Of course I encourage you to make modifications to the README.md to suit your own projects but that's what its supposed to be all about.
-You may also suggest changes by forking this repository and creating a pull request or opening an issue.**
+> Of course I encourage you to make modifications to the README.md to suit your own projects but that's what its supposed to be all about.
+You may also suggest changes by forking this repository and creating a pull request or opening an issue.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 <!-- Preview -->
 <h2 align="center">Preview</h2>